Start learning 50% faster. Sign in now

 Let's think about the scenario given.
 The consumer has two goods available, and when their income decreases, they buy more of both goods.
 How is this possible?
 The consumer's budget set has shrunk, so the total value of what they buy must go down, but we're predicting that consumption of each good goes up.
 We therefore must conclude that it is impossible for both goods to be inferior.

-What is the fourth layer in the OSI model?
+What is the second-largest island in the world by area?

-Which of the following is a characteristic of third-generation computers?
+Which of the following is not a solvency ratio?